Malhavok/Spriter2Unity/README.md

 - for each animation in SCML file creates a Unity animation

 Limitations (and why):
 - it doesn't assign any sprites, only creates nodes with SpriteRenderer (1.
-Unity uses guid's to assign them and i know no way of obtainig these; 2. this way you can place all elements on as many/little atlases as you want and still use it)
+Unity uses guid's to assign them and i know no way of obtaining these; 2. this way you can place all elements on as many/little atlases as you want and still use it)
 - currently supports only Spriter b5 (because it was the "current" version when i started coding it)
 - doesn't change sprites like Spriter does (for each file a new Unity Node is generated, and is disabled / enabled whenever needed)
 - probably much more (but i didn't have time to test it enough)